1. Start with inspiration

 I know, I know.
 I can hear you grunting.
 Unless you have original, amazing woodwork from a home that is 50+ years old, don’t hesitate to paint.
 Even if you have that old original woodwork, it’s YOUR home.
 If you want it lighter and brighter, this may be an option to consider.

 5. Improve the Lighting

-We flanked the room with 4 lamps to distribute soft light throughout.
-We switched out a dated (and too low) ceiling fan for a killer flush mount, scaled to this large room (Global Views, for those of you who’ve asked).
-Next, we plan to upgrade the recessed lighting to small, crisp and efficient LED’s.
+We flanked the room with four lamps to distribute soft light throughout.
+We switched out a dated (and too-low) ceiling fan for a killer flush mount, scaled to this large room (Global Views, for those of you who’ve asked).
+Next, we plan to upgrade the recessed lighting to small, crisp, and efficient LEDs.

 6. Whitewash the Brick

-We used the great texture of the brick fireplace, just whitewashed to lighten & soften a bit.
+We used the great texture of the brick fireplace, just whitewashed to lighten and soften a bit.